coderefinery/template-workshop-webpage/content/volunteer.md

 form has an option for "Exercise leader".

-**Teams?**  If you have friends or colleagues you would like to mentor, register as part of a team.
+**Teams?**  If you have friends or colleagues you would like to mentor, register as a team.
 First off, if a team has an exercise leader, it will almost certainly be accepted.
 Second, working together makes it much more likely to have a lasting effect in your group.